SAP-samples/byd-api-samples/README.md

 Assign your user (employee or service agent) to the organizational unit *A1100* and job *System Administrator* to ensure proper defaulting based on your organizational assignment.

 Configure the determination methode for external references:
-Business configuration fine tuning activity *External Reference Number Determination for Customer Invoice*: Set the determination method to *Copied from Predecessor Reference ID*.
+ByD work center *Business Configuration*: Open the fine tuning activity *External Reference Number Determination for Customer Invoice* and set the determination method to *Copied from Predecessor Reference ID*.

 Deactivate approval for service confirmations:
-Open the ByD work center *Business Configuration* and deactivate the scoping question *Service* > *Service and Repair* > *Service Confirmation* > *Do you want to use an approval process for service confirmations?*.
+ByD work center *Business Configuration*: Open your project scope and deactivate the scoping question: *Service* > *Service and Repair* > *Service Confirmation* > *Do you want to use an approval process for service confirmations?*

 Configure bank statement processing:
 The bank statements created by this scenario are automatically allocated if you apply the following business configuration in your ByD system: